daevilb/veckopeng/README.md

 > Desktop browsers show a disabled button since payment apps only work on mobile.

-### 🔐 Family Key Authentication

-- Backend protected using a **shared family key**
-- Frontend sends the key via `x-family-key`
-- Ideal for homelabs and LAN deployments

 ### 🏡 Homelab Ready

 - Fully dockerized